 For more detailed information on connecting to CHTC services, both logging in and transferring files, see our Connecting to CHTC guide.

-Submit Server User Policies
+General User Policies

 - Jobs with long runtimes.
 There is a default run limit of 72 hours for each job queued in the HTC System, once it starts running.
 Jobs longer than this will be placed in HTCondor's "hold" state.
 If your jobs will be longer, please email us, and we'll help you to determine the best solution.

 - Submitting many jobs from one submit file.
 HTCondor is designed to submit thousands (or more) jobs from one submit file.
 If you are submitting over 10,000 jobs per submit file or want to queue more than 50,000 total jobs as a single user, please email us as we have strategies to submit that many jobs in a way that will ensure you have as many jobs running as possible without also compromising queue performance.

 - The default disk quota is 20 GB in your

 /homedirectory, as a starting point.
 You can track your use of disk space and your quota value, using our Quota Guide.
 If you need more space for concurrent work, please send an email to firstname.lastname@example.org.